sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Graphs-and-Discrete.rst

     [3, 1, 1, 1, -1, -1, -1, -3]

 There is a huge amount of LaTeX support for graphs.
-The following graphic shows what can be done.
+The following graphic shows an example of what can be done; this is the Heawood graph.

 .. image:: ../media/heawood-graph-latex.png
     :align: center